JonathanWilbur/mueller-report/volume1.md

 essential consultants LLC to, inter alia, receive funds from Russian-backed entities."
-Third, the memorandum memorialized the special counsel's authority to investigate individuals and entities who were possibly engaged in "jointly undertaken activity" with existing subjects of the investigation, including Paul Manafort. finally, the memorandum described an FBI investigation opened before the special counsel's appointment into "allegations that \[then-attorney general Jeff sessions\] made false statements to the United States Senate\[,\]" and confirmed the special counsel's authority to investigate that matter.
+Third, the memorandum memorialized the special counsel's authority to investigate individuals and entities who were possibly engaged in "jointly undertaken activity" with existing subjects of the investigation, including Paul Manafort.
+Finally, the memorandum described an FBI investigation opened before the special counsel's appointment into "allegations that \[then-attorney general Jeff sessions\] made false statements to the United States Senate\[,\]" and confirmed the special counsel's authority to investigate that matter.